 When I am not in school, I enjoy playing hockey, badminton and going to the gym, and I hope to use my sporting interests to motivate and inspire children throughout the school.

-Having grown up in Cornwall, I am excited to be working at Chacewater School this year and look forward to watching the ‘Red Oaks’ progress and grow!
+Having grown up in Cornwall, I am excited to be working at Chacewater School and look forward to watching the ‘Mighty Oaks’ progress and grow!